itpp-labs/pos-addons/pos_qr_scan/doc/index.rst

 Configuration
 =============

-Chrome, Firefox, Safari support the qr scan feature provided by the module.
+Chrome, Firefox support the qr scan feature provided by the module.
+Not supported on apple devices.
 For correct work of the module server should support SSL.
 Example for NGINX configurations with selfsigned certificate::